-Throughout the test, a variable speed cooling blower shall be positioned in front of the motorcycle, so as to direct the cooling air to the motorcycle in a manner which simulates actual operating conditions.
-The blower speed shall be such that, within the operating range of 10 km to 50 km/h, the linear velocity of the air at the blower outlet is within $\pm$ 5 km/h of the corresponding roller speed.
-At the range of over 50 km/h, the linear velocity of the air shall be within $\pm$ 10 %.
+Throughout the test, a variable speed cooling blower shall be positioned in front of the moped. so as to direct the cooling air to the moped in a manner which simulates actual operating conditions.
+The blower speed shall be such that, within the operating range of 10 to 50 km/h, the linear velocity of the air at the blower outlet is within ± 5 km/h of the corresponding roller speed.
 At roller speeds of less than 10 km/h, air velocity may be zero.